Skip to content

 2. 02

-As a student at a university or university of applied sciences, you have the option of taking out self-insurance under the student health insurance scheme.
+As a student at a university or university of applied sciences, you have the option of insuring yourself through the student health insurance scheme.
 This is an "all risks" insurance policy.

 Please check beforehand whether co-insurance with your parents is possible in your case due to school, vocational training or studies.